Methyl salicylate overdose

 Toggle: English / Spanish

-Methyl salicylate is a wintergreen-scented chemical found in many over-the-counter products, including muscle ache creams.
-Methyl salicylate overdose occurs when someone accidentally or intentionally takes more than the normal or recommended amount of a product containing this substance.
+Methyl salicylate (oil of wintergreen) is a chemical that smells like wintergreen.
+It is used in many over-the-counter products, including muscle ache creams.
+It is related to aspirin.
+Methyl salicylate overdose occurs when someone swallows a dangerous amount of a product containing this substance.
+This can be by accident or on purpose.

 Deep heating rubs overdose; Oil of wintergreen overdose